micanogueira/micanogueira.github.io/content/timeline/Alternated_Jobs.md

 ## Spinning plates

 I set high expectations for my first job after college, which I agreed to start from scratch on an unusual program at a car dealership<sup>1</sup>.
-This program assigned me to do elementary tasks as a way to acquaint myself with all sub-departments in the finance department.
+This program assigned me to do elementary tasks as a way to acquaint myself with all subdivisions in the finance department.
 That way, I would know all the processes, their strengths and weaknesses, which would enable me to reach a leadership position in a short period of time.

 Alternately, I was working as an independent consultant, including advising friends' businesses.
 Thinking outside the box led me to draft my own business.